lyndon025/playtested/src/content/article/legacy/2023-03-13-test-your-problem-solving-skills-patience-and-memory--first-impressions---cyber-protocol.md

 ---
 author: lyndonguitar
 category: Review
+slug: 2023-03-13-test-your-problem-solving-skills-patience-and-memory-first-impressions-cyber-protocol
+title: Test your problem solving skills, patience, and memory | First Impressions - Cyber Protocol
+game: Cyber Protocol
 description: Cyber Protocol is an cyberpunk arcade puzzle game with a high degree of difficulty and hardcore elements.
 It is currently available for iOS, PC, Xbox, and Switch, but this article will be focusing on the recently released iOS version.
 featured: false
+gallery:
+  - /images/reviews/legacy/2023-03-13-test-your-problem-solving-skills-patience-and-memory--first-impressions---cyber-protocol-0.avif
+  - /images/reviews/legacy/2023-03-13-test-your-problem-solving-skills-patience-and-memory--first-impressions---cyber-protocol-1.avif
+  - /images/reviews/legacy/2023-03-13-test-your-problem-solving-skills-patience-and-memory--first-impressions---cyber-protocol-2.avif
+  - /images/reviews/legacy/2023-03-13-test-your-problem-solving-skills-patience-and-memory--first-impressions---cyber-protocol-3.avif
+  - /images/reviews/legacy/2023-03-13-test-your-problem-solving-skills-patience-and-memory--first-impressions---cyber-protocol-4.avif
+  - /images/reviews/legacy/2023-03-13-test-your-problem-solving-skills-patience-and-memory--first-impressions---cyber-protocol-5.avif
+  - /images/reviews/legacy/2023-03-13-test-your-problem-solving-skills-patience-and-memory--first-impressions---cyber-protocol-6.avif
 pubDate: 2023-03-13
 tags:
   - console
   - cyber-protocol
   - indie
   - ios
   - mobile
-- nintendo switch
+  - nintendo-switch
   - pc
   - puzzle
   - strategy
   - taptap
-- xbox one
+  - xbox-one
 thumb: /images/reviews/legacy/2023-03-13-test-your-problem-solving-skills-patience-and-memory--first-impressions---cyber-protocol-0.avif
-title: Test your problem solving skills, patience, and memory | First Impressions
-  - Cyber Protocol
-game: Cyber Protocol
-gallery:
-- /images/reviews/legacy/2023-03-13-test-your-problem-solving-skills-patience-and-memory--first-impressions---cyber-protocol-0.avif
-- /images/reviews/legacy/2023-03-13-test-your-problem-solving-skills-patience-and-memory--first-impressions---cyber-protocol-1.avif
-- /images/reviews/legacy/2023-03-13-test-your-problem-solving-skills-patience-and-memory--first-impressions---cyber-protocol-2.avif
-- /images/reviews/legacy/2023-03-13-test-your-problem-solving-skills-patience-and-memory--first-impressions---cyber-protocol-3.avif
-- /images/reviews/legacy/2023-03-13-test-your-problem-solving-skills-patience-and-memory--first-impressions---cyber-protocol-4.avif
-- /images/reviews/legacy/2023-03-13-test-your-problem-solving-skills-patience-and-memory--first-impressions---cyber-protocol-5.avif
-- /images/reviews/legacy/2023-03-13-test-your-problem-solving-skills-patience-and-memory--first-impressions---cyber-protocol-6.avif
 ---

 Cyber Protocol is an cyberpunk arcade puzzle game with a high degree of difficulty and hardcore elements.
 It is currently available for iOS, PC, Xbox, and Switch, but this article will be focusing on the recently released iOS version.

 The main goal of Cyber Protocol is to reach the ends of the level by any means necessary, however there is an added layer of challenge for those completionists and hardcore gamers who are looking for more.
 The levels are all timed, all the collected white dots — similar to Pac-Man — are counted as scores, and the amount of deaths players make are counted too, all resulting in a high score at the end of the levels.